-When he was working as a translator, he met a woman who told him about Harvest’s mission in Haiti, to support the local churches and plant throughout the country.
-He immediately connected with Pastor Abraham Comper of Harvest Jacmel and Pastor Steve McGinnis of Harvest Peoria and eventually become one of the first graduates of the Harvest Training Center in Jacmel, Haiti.
+When he was working as a translator, he met a woman who told him about the Haiti Initiative’s mission in Haiti, to support the local churches and plant throughout the country.
+He immediately connected with Pastor Abraham Comper of Harvest Jacmel and Pastor Steve McGinnis of Summit Point Church and eventually become one of the first graduates of the Harvest Training Center in Jacmel, Haiti.

 Since launching Harvest Cap-Haitien in January of 2018, Pastor Jethro, his wife Vanessa, and their congregation have been praising God for the souls that have already come to Him through this plant.
 Jethro and Vanessa find it a true blessing to be the ones appointed to care for this church and the growth of God’s kingdom.